 Multi-Domain Coverage Across Languages

-A model trained only on Python web services will struggle with Go microservices or Java enterprise systems.
-Our codebases span 20+ domains — finance, healthcare, logistics, developer tooling, embedded systems, data infrastructure — and 15+ languages, giving your model exposure to the full diversity of real-world software engineering practice.
+20+ domains and 15+ languages across 50,000+ codebases.
+Finance, healthcare, logistics, developer tooling, embedded systems, data infrastructure — your model gets exposure to the full diversity of real-world software engineering.

 Expert-Verified Responses

-Every task response is verified by a senior software engineer before it enters the training set.
+Every task response is verified by a senior software engineer.
 We do not auto-generate responses and assume they are correct.
-Incorrect reasoning in training data is worse than no training data — it teaches the model to be confidently wrong.
-Our QA pass rate on code tasks is 99%, maintained by human expert review at the response level.
+Incorrect reasoning in training data is worse than no training data.
+Our 99% QA pass rate is maintained by human expert review at the response level.

 📦